 First World War: Submarine Wrecks

-Historic England’s marine archaeologists have launched a four-year project spanning the 1914-1918 Centenary to exactly locate the wrecks of 44 U-Boats and three British submarines that sank within territorial waters 12 miles off the English coast during the First World War.
+Historic England’s marine archaeologists carried out a four-year project spanning the 1914-1918 Centenary to exactly locate the wrecks of German U-Boats and British submarines that sank within territorial waters 12 miles off the English coast during the First World War.

 At the end of the war Germany surrendered all her U-Boats.
 Most were consigned for scrap at naval dockyards, but many components were recycled; engines found peacetime uses providing power in English factories.
 But, between 1919 and 1921 thirteen met other fates on the English coastline.
 Stripped of their diesel engines and under tow to the breaker’s yard in heavy weather, a number broke tow and sank or drifted ashore.